YIshihara11201/iOSTips/Strategy Pattern/StrategyPattern.md

 Merits
 When some duck objects behave in a same manner, you can reuse a behaviour object that implemented the behaviour interface.
+Subject of a behaviour does not need to pay attention to concrete type of it.
 You can replace duck behaviour in runtime.